 As enormous as our injury problem is in this country, hope and optimism rest in the fact that injuries in children are preventable.
 Childhood injuries are not random, freakish, chance occurrences.
 They can be anticipated and prevented.

 Children’s of Alabama is a trusted partner in the fight to keep children safe from injury.
 Through programs and strategies ranging from car seat installations, school workshops, bike helmet fittings and teen safe driving campaigns, Children’s of Alabama is committed to raising safety awareness and education for all ages.
-Learn more by contacting John Stone, community action manager, at John.Stone@ChildrensAL.org.
+Learn more by contacting Marie Crew, Director of Health Information and Safety, at Marie.Crew@ChildrensAL.org.